Where to Develop Film in Milwaukee in 2023.

 Milwaukee may not have the most places to develop film, but fortunately, there are still some good options.

-No matter what type of film you like to shoot, you should have no problem finding a spot to get your photos developed.
+No matter what type of film you like to shoot, you should have no problem finding a spot to get your photos developed locally.

-Check out the roundup of where to develop film in Milwaukee below – each lab’s exact services listed and you can find a map after the list.
+Check out the roundup of where to develop film in Milwaukee below – we’ve included which types of film are accepted by each lab and a map of their locations.

-Tom Fritz Studios was started by commercial photographer Tom Fritz to cater to other film photographers.
+Tom Fritz Studios was started by the commercial photographer of the same name – they cater to other film photographers.

-Black and white film is developed in Kodak T-Max Developer, although custom processing is also available using the developer of your choice upon request.
+Black and white film is developed in Kodak T-Max Developer, although custom processing is also available using the developer of your choice.

-Tom Fritz Studios boasts a very quick turnaround time.
-All film types are processed in under 72 hours.
-Need yours even quicker?
-Rush service is available for a premium.
+Tom Fritz Studios usually has a quick turnaround time.
+Rush service is even available for a premium.
 Additional services include scanning, printing, and retouching.

 To top this all off, this is the most conveniently located photo lab in Milwaukee.
 It’s just blocks away from Marquette University.